Skip to main content

 Changing backup frequency:

 Open the interactive menu (memoryclaw) → Settings → Change backup frequency.
 Free plans can schedule hourly or less frequent backups.
-Pro plans unlock frequencies down to every 5 minutes.
+Paid plans unlock frequencies down to every 5 minutes.

 Removing auto-backup: